rsmilek/radim-smilek/README.md

 - Enter Repository Name
 - And your site starts build process.
 After the build process your website is live

-### Changing repositary URL for Netlify CMS access
+### Changing repository URL for Netlify CMS access

 You need to change repo URL to your own `repo` at `/static/admin/config.yml`, for example `username/repo-name`